jianshu93/dada2_wrapper/README.md

 directory (run in this directory only), run it will remove primers for the forward and reverse reads.
 The primer is now set to universal 16S V3-V4 primer set 515F and 806R.
 Change the -a and -A option in the cut_primer.sh to your primer used during the amplification experiment.
 The demo_input reads contains no primer.
 You can also remove primer in this script by providing to it via --forward= and --reverse=

 # IMPORTANT
 This pipeline is extensively tested under conda R version 4.0.2 on both MacOS and Linux (Ubuntu 18.0.4 and RHEL 7).
 There are known bugs with old R version on conda in terms of compiling R packages.
 I strongly suggest you reinstall a new R 4.0.2 from scratch but not update R in you conda.
 INSTALL A COMPLETELY NEW R 4.0.2!
 This will save you lot of trouble (updating R packages from an old version to a new one is annoying).
-For MacOS, you can installed it here: https://cran.r-project.org/bin/macosx/ or by running conda install r-base=4.0.2 -c conda-forge after installing and activating conda.
+For MacOS, you can installed it here: https://cran.r-project.org/bin/macosx/ or by running conda install r-essentials -c conda-forge after installing and activating conda.

-# DADA2 can now be run with those command (*_R1.fastq, *_R2.fastq or gzipped formatshould be in the input directory):
+# DADA2 can now be run with those command (*_R1.fastq, *_R2.fastq or gzipped format should be in the input directory):
 ```
 git clone https://github.com/jianshu93/dada2_wrapper
 cd dada2_wrapper/scripts

-#### Pair end model, default
+#### Pair end mode, default, if you do not have any package installed but only r-essentials, this step will take 35 minutes with 24 threads, 3 hours 1 thread for the demo input
 time Rscript ./dada2_wrapper.r --input_dir=../demo_input --output_dir=output_paired --pool --threads=4
 #### Forward reads only, single mode, if you have primer you only need to provide the forward primer on forward reads with --forward="..."
 time Rscript ./dada2_wrapper.r --input_dir=../demo_input --output_dir=output_single --pool --single --threads=4